things to do in the summer

 Watch an epic wildlife film at the International Wildlife Film Festival.

-Stroll a downtown art walk in one of our charming small towns.
+Visit a local art gallery or stroll a downtown art walk in one of our charming small towns.

 Kick up your heels and enjoy the nightlife in downtown Whitefish.

-Visit the Garden of One Thousand Buddhas in Arlee.
+Find your Zen at the Garden of One Thousand Buddhas in Arlee.

 Keep history alive with a stroll through the Tobacco Valley Historical Village in Eureka—a collection of restored buildings and structures from the 1880s to 1920s.